-A change in temperature and kids pants that are suddenly 2 inches too short can only mean one thing (ok maybe 2).
+The change in temperature and kids pants that are suddenly two inches too short can only mean one thing (ok maybe two).
 It’s fall and it’s time for a kids fall clothing refresh!

 Did you catch my spring refresh guide?
 Same concept, warmer clothes.
 I like to do these sort-throughs during the transition seasons before Mother Nature gets really crazy.

-To get started have a try-on session.
+First you’ll need to have a try-on session.
 Set aside anything that no longer fits, is in bad shape, or hasn’t been worn.
-Keeping things around that are never used is a waste – waste of space and waste of a perfectly good piece of clothing that some other child could be wearing.
-Once you’ve narrowed it down to what is staying you will know exactly what you need to fill in.
-(See the list below for recommended items)
+It’s a waste to keep things around that are never used – a waste of space and waste of a perfectly good piece of clothing some other child could be wearing.
+Once you’ve narrowed down what is staying you will know exactly what needs to be filled in.
+(See the list below for recommended items.)

+After the try-on session is the time to add new pieces back in.
 I’m definitely a minimalist when it comes to kids clothing.
-All three of mine (8, 8, and 3) have one drawer each for warm weather and cold weather.
+For example, all three of my kids (aged 8, 8, and 3) have one drawer each for warm weather and cold weather.
 And it’s exactly enough for us.
-Think of it as a capsule wardrobe for your kids.
-A small number of quality items that can be easily mixed and matched and suit your child’s particular tastes.
-This approach is a morning time saver for sure.
+Think of this as a capsule wardrobe for your kids.
+A capsule wardrobe is a small number of quality items that can be easily mixed and matched to suit your child’s style.
+Most importantly, this approach has saved us time getting ready each morning!

 I’ll be using the list below to fill in wardrobe pieces for the fall.
-Consider your laundry schedule, regular activities, and local weather when deciding on the right amount for your family.
+When deciding on the right number of each item for your family be sure to consider your laundry schedule, regular activities, and local weather.

-For a printable checklist click HERE.
-Hope this kids fall clothing guide helps in planning for the season!
+Click HERE for a printable checklist.
+I hope this kids fall clothing guide helps your family plan for the season!